What Are ISO Geographic Codes?

 Add Alternate Names

 A customizable field where users can add additional region aliases or alternate spellings.
+This is useful when your dataset uses non-standard region names.
+Examples:- NYC for New York City

 - Cali for California